-Ashley is a caregiver advocate.
-She is currently studying at The University of Cincinnati.
-After a recent change in majors, she is now studying Biological sciences with a concentration in Biomedicine and a minor in Chemistry.
-In addition to a Pre-Med fast track.
-She hopes to go on to become a pediatric transplant surgeon at Cincinnati Children's Hospital.
-She has been a caregiver for her mom since she 7 years old.
-She has also been attending AAKP's National Patient Meeting since she was 8.
-In her downtime, she enjoys shadowing Dr. Gregory Tiao (Pediatric transplant surgeon and Chief of General Surgery) at Cincinnati Children's Hospital.
+Ashley is a caregiver and mental health advocate.
+She received her Bachelor of Arts in Communications and Public Relations from The University of Cincinnati with emphasis in Healthcare Communications.
+She also holds a certificate from The University of Cincinnati in Medical Humanities.
+Ashley currently works at Cincinnati Childrens Hospital in the Inpatient Pharmacy.
+She has been a care partner to her mom since she was 7 years old.
+She has also been attending AAKP's National Patient Meeting since she was 8 years old.
+In her downtime, she enjoys being mentored by Dr. Gregory Tiao

-She also enjoys participating in a club at The University of Cincinnati called CRU and spending time with her boyfriend Miguel and her dog Bailey.
-Notable achievements include invited member by the FDA to the 1st Kidney Health Initiative meeting, panelist on Amgen-sponsored webinar for the American Association of Kidney Patients, invited advocate by the American Kidney Fund to Advocacy on the Hill, RenaLife contributor, and AAKP Ambassador.
+(Pediatric transplant surgeon and Chief of General Surgery) at Cincinnati Children's Hospital.
+She also enjoys participating in volunteer outreaches through Cincinnati Children's Hospital, writing music, and spoiling her dog, Bailey.
+Notable achievements include invited member by the FDA to the 1st Kidney Health Initiative meeting, panelist on Amgen-sponsored webinar for the American Association of Kidney Patients, invited advocate by the American Kidney Fund to Advocacy on the Hill Day, Co-Author of Identifying Major Barriers to Home Dialysis (The IM-HOME Study): Findings from a National Survey of Patients and Providers, Communications Specialist intern for Cincinnati Childrens IROC (Improving Renal Outcomes Collaborative) learning network, aakpRENALIFE magazine contributor, and AAKP Ambassador.